 When the 'Copy' button is clicked, then the contents of the read target device memory will be saved in the specified by user file name and opened as a current Code File.
 Also programmer setup will be modified for the copy procedure.
 Especially the serialization will be disabled and the 'All Memory' option will be selected in the 'Write/Erase/Verify Address Range'.
-Following message will be displayed.
+Following message shown on figure 4.6.7-2 is displayed.